 Societal polarisation ranks fourth for 2026 and rose further over the medium-term.
 Inequality remains a persistent concern and was again identified as the most interconnected risk, reinforcing other pressures such as economic strain and social division.

 Environmental risks slipped down the near-term rankings as immediate economic and geopolitical issues dominate attention.
-However, over the 10-year horizon, extreme weather, biodiversity loss and critical change to Earth’s systems are identified as the most severe risks overall.
+However, over the 10-year horizon, extreme weather, biodiversity loss and critical change to Earth’s systems were identified as the most severe risks overall.

 "Extreme weather events still [rank] as a top five peril and the number one concern for ten years’ time," he said.
 "Disruptions to critical infrastructure should also remain in focus – when infrastructure fails, everything else is at risk.
 Businesses and nations alike need to recognise how interconnected these threats are and strengthen their resilience in order to face these escalating risks with confidence.”